amateurdeveloperof31/Tkinter-MOCS-Cricket-Simulator/README.md

 Tkinter Book Cricket

-Book Cricket is a simple text-based game implemented using Tkinter.
+A simple text-based game implemented using Tkinter.
-The game simulates a cricket match where the player scores runs by clicking the "Play!!" button.

 Features
 - Simple and intuitive interface